 Walking may help the baby turn.
 Walk every day for about an hour.
 The gravity will help the baby turn and move downward into the pelvic area.

 Try to connect with your baby.
-Massage your tummy gently and try to relax and meditate.
+Massage your tummy gently and try to relax, listen to music and meditate.
 These may help!

 - If cord prolapse occurs, the baby’s brain will not get enough oxygen throughout the birth, and this causes many problems.
 Many problems can arise from lack of oxygen especially problems within the brain of the baby.
 One problem that can arise is autism.